bimdata/documentation-old/doc_sphinx/cookbook/export_excel.rst

 .. meta:

 ==========================================
-How-to oputput your data for Excel export
+How-to output your data for Excel export
 ==========================================

 You have to export data and produce Excel files.